lazerblasters/lnl-web3-greeter/README.md

 Howdy, the purpose of this example repo is to show you how you can connect a simple "greeter" smart contract with a frontend and achieve full type-safety while interfacing with your contract.

+**DISCLAIMER** Much of this was adapted from the work of Nader Dabit, whose guide I found to be very helpful: https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13

 ## Installation

 1. Clone this repo